combo-lab/combo_new/templates/vanilla/README.md

 # MyApp

-A minimal Combo project, without integrating assets bundling tool, database, etc.
+A minimal Combo project, using vanilla JS and CSS, without integrating any assets bundling tool.

 ## Requirements